-- A clear statement about the mitigating circumstances that caused the student to be unsuccessful and include appropriate supporting documentation of such circumstances: - An explanation of how such mitigating circumstances contributed to the student's academic situation; - An explanation about what has changed in the student's situation that would allow the student to attain Satisfactory Academic Progress at the next payment period; and - An acknowledged and signed Academic Success Plan created with the assistance of campus academic staff.
+- A clear statement about the mitigating circumstances that caused the student to be unsuccessful and include appropriate supporting documentation of such circumstances; - An explanation of how such mitigating circumstances contributed to the student's academic situation; - An explanation about what has changed in the student's situation that would allow the student to attain Satisfactory Academic Progress at the next payment period; and - An acknowledged and signed Academic Success Plan created with the assistance of campus academic staff.

-If the student chooses not to appeal, or the appeal is denied, the student will be withdrawn.
+If the student does not submit an appeal within 72 hours of notification, or the appeal is denied, the student will be academically dismissed.